-Teachers mark all coursework (practical activities).
+www.PapaCambridge.com Teachers mark all coursework (practical activities).
 Centres then internally standardise teachers' marks.
-Coursework mark sheets, video recorded evidence of candidates' performance in practical activities and evidence of their analysing ability are then submitted to the CIE appointed Moderator.
-The final date for submitting this evidence will normally be 30 April in the year of the examination for the June session and 31 October for the November session.
+Coursework mark sheets, video recorded evidence of candidates' performance in practical activities and evidence of their analysing ability are then submitted to the Cambridge appointed Moderator.
+The deadlines and methods for submitting internally assessed marks are in the Cambridge Administrative Guide available on our website.